Cicely: Distribution and habitat

 Myrrhis odorata is native to mountains of southern and central Europe, from the Pyrenees to the Caucasus.
 It has been introduced and naturalized elsewhere in cultivated areas, woodland margins, roadside verges, river banks and grassland.
 In the British Isles it is most abundant in northern England and eastern Scotland.

 Cultivation and uses

 In fertile soils it grows readily from seed, and may be increased by division in spring or autumn.

-Its leaves are sometimes used as a herb, either raw or cooked, with a rather strong taste reminiscent of anise.
-The roots and seeds also are edible.
-Additionally, it has a history of use as a medicinal herb.
+Its leaves are sometimes used as a herb, either raw or cooked, with a rather strong or sweet taste similar to anise.
+Also edible are the roots (cooked like parsnips) and seeds (chewed raw).
+It has a history of use as a medicinal herb.

-Like its relatives anise, fennel, and caraway, it can also be used to flavour akvavit.
+Like its relatives anise, fennel, and caraway, it can be used to flavour akvavit.
 Its essential oils are dominated by anethole.